chainstack/docs/docs/tutorials/corda/no-ticket-scalping-cordapp.md

 otherResults: []
 ```

 Note that the transaction details output shows the confusing `totalStatesAvailable: -1`.
-This is a <a href="https://r3-cev.atlassian.net/browse/CORDA-2601" rel="nofollow">known Corda issue</a>.
+This is a [known Corda issue](https://r3-cev.atlassian.net/browse/CORDA-2601).

 ## Build and run the noScalpDapp webserver and client